usagitoneko97/klara/A3.LVN/readme.md

 On the third expression,

-Now because of string `"0 + 1"` is found in the hash, LVN will replace a variable that correspond to the Value Number of result of `"0 + 1"`, namely a that correspond with the Value Number 2.
+Now because of string `"0 + 1"` is found in the hash, LVN will replace a variable that corresponds to the Value Number of the result of `"0 + 1"`, namely a that correspond with the Value Number 2.

 ![lvnThirdHash](https://github.com/usagitoneko97/python-ast/blob/master/A3.LVN/resources/lvnThirdHash.svg)